 Hence, suppliers included within the iBUS supply chain will enhance their local and regional value, abroad its geographic scope and take part of a transparent business model while being updated on innovations and safety issues related to the materials in the toy sector.
 Fittingly, the added value the system provides them with are:

 - To add an ethical small business model to the current one, keeping commercial equity and in terms of full transparency

 - To acquire updated knowledge on the customers’ segments and their tastes, having further opportunity to provide pioneering ground breaking products with edgeless innovation

 - To support and be supported by regional/ local value

 - To be integrated within an ongoing, flexible business, totally transferable with minimal administrative burden

 - Automatic supplier rationalisation.

-Suitably, collaboration with the iBUS supply chain will boost your business and create local/regional value to it.
-So we urge you to contact us to become part of our supply chain (SIG) or getting subscribed to our mailing list, at the bottom of our home page.
+Suitably, collaboration with the iBUS supply chain will boost your business and add local/regional value to it.
+So we look forward you to contact us to become part of our supply chain (SIG) or get subscribed to our mailing list, at the end of our home page.